tronik27/Certificates/README.md

 # Certificates
-This repository contains course certificates
+This repository contains certificates of courses I have taken.